PeCoReT/pecoret.github.io/docs/user-guide/permissions.md

 **Advisory Management:**
-Advisory Management is allowed to see all submitted advisories.
-Draft advisories are not included in those advisories.
+Advisory Management is allowed to see all submitted advisories (With *visibility* set to "Team").
 The users of the group are allowed to manage all submitted advisories.